replayio/docs/src/app/test-runners/cypress-io/page.md

 <!-- todo: add video -->

 This bridge between your test code and your app code is usually the first place you can start your test flake investigation.
-It gives you an unique insight into what is happening
+It gives you an unique insight into what is happening during your test, not only with the test, but also the application under test.

+{% callout title="Learn more" %}
+Jumping from test code and utilizing timeline can further be explored [Events Timeline doc page](/devtools/events-timeline).
+Or you can watch the [Replay Crash course video](https://www.youtube.com/watch?v=ksxf6qE9Ymc) on this topic.
+{% /callout %}

+## Next steps
+Learn how record your first Replay with Cypress, manage your test suite and debug flaky tests using Replay DevTools

+{% quick-links %}

+{% quick-link
+  title="Record Your First Cypress test" icon="cypress"
+  href="/test-runners/cypress-io/create-your-first-replay"
+  description="Learn how to get started with Cypress and Replay" /%}

+{% quick-link
+  title="Record Your CI Test Run" icon="build"
+  href="#"
+  description="Learn how to integrate Replay into your Continuous integration service" /%}

+{% quick-link
+  title="Replay DevTools"
+  icon="jumptocode"
+  href="#"
+  description="Learn how to use Replay DevTools to debug your tests."
+/%}

+{% quick-link
+  title="Test Suite Management"
+  icon="treeview"
+  href="#"
+  description="Test Suite Dashboard helps you stay on top of your test suite health."
+/%}

+{% /quick-links %}